microsoft/sql-server-language-extensions/language-extensions/dotnet-core-CSharp/sample/regex/README.md

 + The **dotnet-core-CSharp-lang-extension.zip** file from the [.NET Core C# Language Extension](../../../../README.md).

+## Download required files

+1. Download the [release](https://github.com/microsoft/sql-server-language-extensions/releases) containing the language extension.
+If you have any changes to the language extension, then follow this [tutorial](../../README.md) to create **dotnet-core-CSharp-lang-extension.zip**.
+This file contains the **nativecsharpextension.dll** and **Microsoft.SqlServer.CSharpExtension.dll**.
+2. Unzip **dotnet-core-CSharp-lang-extension.zip**.
+Be sure to keep both **dotnet-core-CSharp-lang-extension.zip** and the unzipped folder.

 ## Create sample data

 First, create a new database and populate a **testdata** table with **ID** and **text** columns.